ntploc21/string-matching-sc203/README.md

 # Exploration Resources

-For an in-depth understanding of the algorithms, survey, benchmark and comparison of string comparison algorithms, please refer to our research paper: LINK_PLACEHOLDER
+For an in-depth understanding of the algorithms, survey, benchmark and comparison of string comparison algorithms, please refer to our research paper: [Paper link](https://github.com/ntploc21/string-matching-sc203/blob/rewrite-README-2/Unraveling_Exact_String_Matching_Algorithms__Survey__Experiment_and_Comparison.pdf)

 # Demo